Front view of gardener at work in a small urban garden Complaints Procedure for Gardener Rotherhithe

 Record keeping, confidentiality and data handling

-Gardener speaking respectfully with a client while noting concerns All complaints are recorded and retained in line with data protection principles and internal retention schedules.
+A woman with dark hair tied back is kneeling in a well-maintained garden during daytime, wearing yellow rubber gardening boots, denim jeans, a beige cardigan, and light-colored gloves with floral patterns.
+She is actively planting or weeding among a variety of garden plants that include green leafy foliage and small flowering plants with pink blooms.
+The garden features a clean, edged flower bed with dark soil, bordered by a brick pathway.
+The background includes a wooden fence and some small shrubs, with natural sunlight illuminating the scene, suggesting a bright and pleasant day.
+This outdoor space demonstrates an organized, landscaped environment typical of residential gardens in Rotherhithe, capturing a moment of care and maintenance consistent with local gardening practices, and reflecting services provided by Gardener Rotherhithe for garden upkeep and plant care.
+All complaints are recorded and retained in line with data protection principles and internal retention schedules.
 Records include the complaint details, investigation notes, evidence considered, outcomes and any remedial action taken.
 Confidentiality is maintained throughout the process: personal information is only shared with those who need it to investigate and resolve the issue.
 Anonymous concerns may be accepted but can limit our ability to fully investigate or implement remedies.

 Continuous improvement: Complaints are treated as a source of organisational learning.
 Aggregated data on complaints is reviewed periodically to identify trends, training needs, procedural gaps and opportunities to improve the quality and consistency of gardening services.
 This helps prevent recurrence and improves overall client satisfaction with garden maintenance and landscaping operations.